chtoucas/Narvalo.NET/docs/developer.md

 Before going further, be sure to read [Versioning](#versioning).

 Checklist:
-- The shared versions: `src\Versioning\DefaultVersion.props` and
+- Update the shared versions: `src\Versioning\DefaultVersion.props` and `src\Versioning\DefaultVersion.Mvp.props`.
-  `src\Versioning\DefaultVersion.Mvp.props`.
-- Individual versions in `src\Versioning`, if they differ from the shared ones.
+- Update individual versions in `src\Versioning`, if they differ from the shared ones.
 - Individual package descriptions in `src\Packaging`.
 - Check that the property `frameworkAssemblies` in nuspec's do not need any update.
 - Check that the `TargetFrameworkVersion` property in the project file and the one in the nuspec's must match.
-- Check that there is no new resources, eg a satellite assembly for french or a Code Contracts assembly.
+- Check that there is no new resource, eg a satellite assembly for french or a Code Contracts assembly.

-To release a new version to the official NuGet repository:
+To release a new version to the _official_ NuGet repository:
 1. Create the packages: `make.ps1 -r pack`.
 2. Publish them: `publish.ps1 -r`
 3. Tag the repository.
 For instance, for version 1.1.0